Digital currency hardware wallets and the essence of money: The sophistry of dual-offline payments

-There is a clear case for using CBDC with bearer wallets as a substitute for electronic card payments or network platform transactions at the point of sale.
+Given the rise of e-commerce transactions, the tendency of merchants to refuse cash at the point of sale, and the legitimate interest of consumers in privacy and censorship avoidance, there is a clear case for using CBDC with non-custodial wallets as a substitute for electronic card payments or network platform transactions at the point of sale.
 What remains is the question of whether there exists a need to support payments between two parties such that neither of which is connected to a network.
-There is no evidence that consumers who cannot withdraw cash or merchants who refuse to accept cash are using alternatives to cash that do not make use of a network connection instead, and there is no evidence of a significant demand for one, either.
+There is no evidence that consumers and merchants who dislike cash are seeking alternative payment technologies that do not make use of a network connection.
 As a means of facilitating a transaction between two parties in situations in which neither party has a networked device, cash is remarkably effective.
-Although it is possible to imagine narrowly construed use cases for new capabilities, such use cases do not justify system requirements.
+Although it is possible to imagine narrowly construed use cases for dual-offline payments, such as transient network outages, those use cases do not justify system-level requirements for a hardware root of trust on all end-user devices.

 It is worth asking whether governments or central banks are harbouring an intention to do away with cash entirely, or whether the presumption of such an intention is shaping the view of what CBDC should be.
-For example, some authorities have argued that a larger share of domestic transactions should be brought inside the scope of the formal economy~\cite{}.
-Legitimate or not, that goal is not inconsistent with prevailing mechanisms to roll out digital transactions in general and does not require CBDC.
-Moreover, few monetary authorities or government regulators have called for the abolition of cash, whereas many, including those of Switzerland, the United Kingdom, and the United States, have pledged to preserve access to cash for the foreseeable future.
-Notably, Sweden has supported cash infrastructure in a near-cashless economy, at great cost.
-So the idea that CBDC is mostly a justification for phasing out cash, as has been speculated by some, is not corroborated by the facts.
+The argument that a larger share of domestic transactions should be brought inside the scope of the formal economy is certainly not new~\cite{fatf1996,camera2001}.
+Recently, the governments of certain countries, including India~\cite{pib2025} and Indonesia~\cite{septiningrum2024}, have taken steps toward eliminating cash entirely, an objective that is consistent with prevailing business-led approaches to phase out cash transactions and encourage digital transactions in general.
+However, achieving that goal, whether it is legitimate or not, does not require CBDC; some countries have already implemented regulations to prevent the use of cash for large transactions or to control bank deposits comprising large amounts of cash~\cite{fca2023}.
+Moreover, few monetary authorities or government regulators have called for the abolition of cash, whereas many, including those of Switzerland~\cite{reuters2024}, the United Kingdom~\cite{boe2024}, and the United States~\cite{fed2022}, have pledged to preserve access to cash for the foreseeable future.
+Notably, Sweden has rolled back its drive toward creating a cashless society to support cash infrastructure in a near-cashless economy, at great cost~\cite{loc2021}.
+So the idea that CBDC is mostly a justification for phasing out cash, as has been speculated by some, is not corroborated by the facts, not yet at least.